 It depends on your goals.
 Your department may have a goal that all students will improve in a particular competency, and not be concerned about the absolute level of achievement.
 Another goal may suggest that there is a threshold level of achievement that all students must meet.

-The purpose of assessment is to provide for ourselves compelling information that will help us understand what students are learning, and where changes might be effective.
+The purpose of assessment is to provide for ourselves compelling information that will help us understand what students are learning, and where changes might be needed and effective.
 We do not need scientifically developed procedures, double-blind studies, multiple independent raters, etc., or to produce publishable, generalizable research.
 We do need good information that helps us in making curricular decisions.
-Do what you reasonably can to maximize objectivity, but assessment should support your primary work — not deter you from it.
+Do what you reasonably can to maximize objectivity and rigor, but assessment should support your primary work — not deter you from it.